 As Governor, Kean was rated among America’s most effective state leaders by Newsweek magazine; noted for tax cuts that spurred 750,000 new jobs; a federally replicated welfare reform program; landmark environmental policies; and more than 30 education reforms.
 He delivered the keynote address at the 1988 Republican National Convention.
 He was re-elected for a second term by the largest margin in state history.

 While Governor, he served on the President’s Education Policy Advisory Committee and as chair of the Education Commission of the States and the National Governor’s Association Task Force on Teaching.
 He remains one of the most popular governors in New Jersey’s history.

-He holds a B.A. from Princeton Universityand an M.A. from Columbia University Teachers College and has served as a trustee of both institutions.
-Kean is the author of The Politics of Inclusion, published by The Free Press and is co-author of Without Precedent, published by Alfred A. Knopf, a division of Random House, Inc.
+Kean holds a B.A. from Princeton University and an M.A. from Columbia University Teachers College and has served as a trustee of both institutions.
+He is the author of The Politics of Inclusion, published by The Free Press, and is co-author of Without Precedent, published by Alfred A. Knopf, a division of Random House, Inc.

 He writes a regular column for The Star Ledger with former Governor Brendan Byrne and appears as a regular commentator on New Jersey Network News.
 His wife is the former Deborah Bye of Wilmington,Delaware.
 The Keans have twin sons, Tom and Reed, and a daughter, Alexandra, and reside in Bedminster, New Jersey.

 - NAICU Award for Advocacy of Independent Higher Education

 - Teachers College Medal for Distinguished Service

 - Heart of Gold Award (Freedom Foundation Award)

 - Statesman of our Decade (LD Access Foundation)